tldr-pages/tldr/pages/common/rletopnm.md

 > Convert a Utah Raster Tools RLE image file to a PNM file.
 > More information: <https://netpbm.sourceforge.net/doc/rletopnm.html>.

-- Convert an RLE image to a PNM image:
+- Convert an RLE image to a PNM file:

 `rletopnm {{path/to/input.rle}} > {{path/to/output.pnm}}`